 Honestly, this nation of islands is one gorgeous place you should visit, especially for its UNESCO World Heritage Sites, Stunning fishing villages and natural spots to boot.

 Obviously, spending a day or two in Malta just isn’t enough to see all the best places in Malta as you’ll be spoilt for choice in spots to visit.
 For me, I’d definitely recommend 5-7 days; this way, you’ll get a good opportunity to head around most of the islands of Malta and Gozo.

 On my last trip to Malta, I spent 5 nights on Malta itself and a full day exploring the beauty of Gozo, the nearby island that is easily reached by boat.

 Anyway, I’m rambling as usual!
-Take a look at some of the very best places you should definitely see whilst visiting Malta.
+With that in mind, take a look at some of the best places in Malta you should definitely see.
+Have the best trip!

 1.)
 Dive to see the fallen Azure Window, Gozo

 Sadly, one of Gozo’s most famous natural sites, the Azure Window collapsed in a recent storm on the island, causing the huge arch that (I saw on my visit) to drop into the sea.

 It’s so sad to see this wonderful spot disappear but, you know what, that’s nature!
 It’s a constantly moving cycle of sequences we should embrace and have a healthy respect for.

 If you’re an avid diver, now is a great time to visit the magnificent Azure window arch that crashed into the ocean.
 It’s one of the best places in Malta to go for this.

 Make sure to only go on an organised dive and listen to local advice, this underwater landscape is new and still forming.
 No one likes a reckless diver.